Evgeniy Gabrilovich

 Evgeniy Gabrilovich ('יבגני גברילוביץ) is a research director at Facebook Reality Labs where he conducts research on neuromotor interfaces.
-Prior to that, he was a principal scientist and director at Google, specializing in information retrieval, machine learning, and computational linguistics, and a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and an ACM Fellow.
+Prior to that, he was a principal scientist and director at Google, specializing in information retrieval, machine learning, and computational linguistics, and an IEEE Fellow, and an ACM Fellow.
 In 2010, he received the Karen Spärck Jones Award from the British Computer Society Information Retrieval Specialist Group.

 Career

 In 2002, Gabrilovich published a research paper documenting the possibility of an IDN homograph attack, with fellow researcher Alex Gontmakher.
 In 2005, Gabrilovich earned his Ph.D. in computer science from the Technion–Israel Institute of Technology.
 In his Ph.D. thesis, he developed a methodology for using large-scale repositories of world knowledge, such as Wikipedia, as a basis for the improvement of text representations.